spollard/josh-works.github.io/_pages/about.md

 ## Theology

-My theology is simple.
-I ascribe to the [Westminster Catechism](http://www.reformed.org/documents/WSC.html) (full disclosure, I couldn't spell catechism if it were not for spellcheck) and believe that about 2000 years ago, a man named Jesus lived, said things of enormous significance, died, and then rose again.
+I generally ascribe to the [Westminster Catechism](http://www.reformed.org/documents/WSC.html) (full disclosure, I couldn't spell catechism if it were not for spellcheck) and believe that about 2000 years ago, a man named Jesus lived, said things of enormous significance, died, and then rose again.

 You, too, have a theology.
 Statistically, it's probably _I don't care if there is/isn't a "god", but I wish people were not so terrible to each other._

 This is totally fine with me.
 I'm not writing about theology; I value when others lay out their _assumptions_ about the world, because that invariably impacts their _thoughts_ on the world.

 I, too must outline my assumptions about the world, so you can evaluate them, weigh them, glean any possible value from them, then discard the rest.

+Saying "I am a follower of Jesus Christ" comes with baggiage.
+For example: [The Origins of Proslavery Christianity: White and Black Evangelicals in Colonial and Antebellum Virginia](https://www.goodreads.com/book/show/2507760.The_Origins_of_Proslavery_Christianity)

+This book is about how the Evangelical church in Virgina used the Bible to justify slavery.

+It was a travesty.

+As a starting point, I'd generally recommend reading [Confronting Christianity: 12 Hard Questions for the World's Largest Religion](https://www.goodreads.com/book/show/42248511-confronting-christianity)

 --------------------